JuanCarlos-TiqueRangel/Rover/README.md

 ```

 ## System node map
-The next picture is a map of all node that the system run in automatic mode
+The next picture is a map of all the nodes running on the system in automatic mode

 <p align='center'>
     <img src="./config/doc/mapa_nodos.png" alt="drawing" width="600"/>